-I also write Eating British in America, a monthly column for Anglotopia that highlights great places to find English, Scottish, Welsh, and Irish food in the United States.
+I also write Eating British in America, a column for Anglotopia that highlights great places to find English, Scottish, Welsh, and Irish food in the United States.

 Claim Your Free Guide:

 10 Places in America

 Request my monthly newsletter, and you'll also receive my free guide to must-see locations for Anglophiles in the USA.